 If your furniture is in good shape and you’re looking to redecorate, selling your furniture is the best option.
+In our opinion, AptDeco is one of the best places to sell furniture.
 Resale marketplaces are becoming more popular, meaning people are potentially looking for the exact item you’re hoping to offload, meaning you can cash in quickly!
 Various online marketplaces offer different benefits and drawbacks, so it’s important to pick one that works best for you.

 Other furniture marketplaces we can get behind?

 Chairish — for your antiques and one-of-a-kind items.
 If you have a truly unique item that needs to be appraised then this is a great place to sell it.

 Facebook Marketplace — similar to Craigslist, Facebook Marketplace is very do-it-yourself.
 You can sell your items quickly and find some serious deals, but be prepared for haggling and lots of back and forth.

 LetGo — you’ll find a little bit of everything on this site.
 While AptDeco tends to focus on furniture and home decor, you can sell everything under the sun on LetGo.